-Dr Carol-Anne Faint, PhD is a contributing faculty in the DBA program in the CMT department at Walden University.
+Dr Carol-Anne Faint, PhD is a core faculty in the DBA program in the CMT department at Walden University.
 Her primary role is to mentor students in the pursuit of attaining a DBA by helping to navigate students through the program expectations with the ultimate goal of achieving the DBA graduate degree.

 She has published and co-published the following articles: